 At-home kits offer amazing convenience and can save you a lot of money over time.
 After the initial purchase of a kit and a lamp, you can do many manicures for the price of one or two salon visits.
 You get to do your manicures on your own schedule.
 The trade-off is the significant learning curve.
 It takes real practice to get the application right, especially with dip and acrylic systems.

 You run a higher risk of doing it wrong, which can cause damage.
-A consumer report survey conducted in 2021 in New York found that 45% of at-home gel kit users experienced peeling or brittleness, which they attributed to the learning curve with removal.
+A review of adverse effects from do-it-yourself nail cosmetics reported peeling and brittleness in many at-home gel users due to improper techniques.
+(2024, PMC Journal of Clinical and Aesthetic Dermatology).
 The quality in DIY kits can also be hit-or-miss compared to professional-grade supplies.

 FAQ